jhannesreimann/email-client-selftest-service/50-implementation/selftest-service/README.md

 - `smtp.selftest.nsipmail.de -> <public IP>`
 - `mail.selftest.nsipmail.de -> <public IP>`

+### nip.io-based autodetect domain (recommended default)

+Some clients (notably Thunderbird) may use a central provider database (Mozilla/Thunderbird ISPDB) and suggest hosted-provider endpoints based on the email domain.
+To reduce this interference, the WebUI supports using an autodetect domain derived from the server IP via **nip.io**.

+- The WebUI can show an email address like `test-SESSION@<public-ip>.nip.io`.
+- The corresponding hostnames used for autodetect are:
+  - `imap.<public-ip>.nip.io`
+  - `smtp.<public-ip>.nip.io`

+You can override the autodetect domain explicitly:

+- WebUI CLI: `--autodetect-domain <domain>`
+- Env var: `NSIP_SELFTEST_AUTODETECT_DOMAIN=<domain>`

 Important limitation:

 - Some clients (notably Thunderbird) may use a central provider database (Mozilla/Thunderbird ISPDB) and suggest hosted-provider endpoints even when DNS-based discovery is unavailable.
 This is outside the control of this service.